api docs

 • If the version changes, invalidate cached lists and refetch.

-Use /api/library/v1/snapshots and /api/library/v1/diffs when you need auditable changes between snapshots.
+Use /api/library/v1/snapshots and /api/library/v1/diffs when you need auditable changes between snapshots, and use /api/library/v1/releases plus /api/library/v1/changelog when you want a more decision-ready change feed.

 Troubleshooting and Errors